CindyJS/CindyJS/ref/MIDI_Functions.md

 **Description:**
 This statement is very similar to `playtone`.
 However in this case the frequency (in Hz) is explicitly given by a real parameter.
-Sometimes it may be useful to use the more physical oriented function `playsin(...)` instead.
+Sometimes it may be useful to use the more physical oriented function `playsin(…)` instead.

 **Example:**
 `playfrequency(440)` plays a tone of 440 Hz with the currently chosen channel and instrument.
 The `playfrequency` statement is particularly interesting for simulating scales of non-european cultures, needed for instance in Indian Ragas or Javanesian Gamelan music.

 **Modifiers:**
-The modifiers are identical to `playtone(...)`.
+The modifiers are identical to `playtone(…)`.
 However the `bend` modifier has no effect here.

 ------